WE ARE YCF

 She is passionate about helping children and young people achieve their full potential and giving back to the voluntary sector that was instrumental in getting her to where she is today.

-OUR TRUSTEES AND ASSOCIATE TRUSTEES
+OUR TRUSTEES & ASSOCIATE TRUSTEES

 YCF is governed by a dedicated and skilled team of trustees and associate trustees from across different sectors, including private, public and third sector.
 Our governance structure includes four committees: Finance, HR and Safeguarding, Fundraising, and Grant Giving.